xta0/xta0.me/_posts/2024-07-12-GenAI-LLM-Self-Attention.md

 attention_values = selfAttention.forward(encodings_matrix)
 print("Attention values:", attention_scores.shape) # torch.Size([8, 256])
 ```
-If we treat the attention unit as a module(`SelfAttention`), the input is a `(N, D1)` tensor, and the output is a `(N, D2)`.
-In most of the cases, we have `D1 == D2`, this means, we just transform the original embedding vector to a new embedding vector in the same dimension space.
+If we treat the attention unit as a module (`SelfAttention`), the input is a `(N, D1)` tensor, and the output is a `(N, D2)`.
+In most cases, we have `D1 == D2`, which means we just transform the original embedding vector to a new embedding vector in the same dimension space.

 ## Multi-Head Attention

 In the above discussion, we have explained the single head self-attention in great detail.
-However, in order to correctly establish how words are related in longer more complicated sentences and paragraphs, we can apply the single self-attention block multiple times <mark>simultaneously</mark>.
+However, in order to correctly establish how words are related in longer, more complicated sentences and paragraphs, we can apply the single self-attention block multiple times <mark>simultaneously</mark>.

 > GPT3 for example uses 96 attention heads inside each block